 Camera crews and actors are filmed on the beach making a Ken Russell's feature film 'French Dressing'.
 The first scene filmed on the beach shows a woman sitting on a stuffed camel.
-The commentary states "Robert Robinson of the BBC, James Booth, Marissa Mell; all the glamour of the film world decended on the town in May and quite literally took it over".
+The commentary states "Robert Robinson of the BBC, James Booth, Marissa Mell; all the glamour of the film world descended on the town in May and quite literally took it over".
 Various scenes show filming taking place, actors and extras in costume and crew behind the scenes.
 [Further information about the cast and crew filmed here, is available in the 'Contextual information' section].

 Lead by the band of the Royal Kent Regiment (The Buffs).
 Herne Bay High Street and Clock Tower are shown.
 The float featuring MIss Herne Bay appears watched by the local Mayor and dignitaries including Councillor Mrs Fortune.
 The Pearly King and Queen are seen collecting money.
 Other floats include Corralls and representatives from several local towns.

 Herne Bay Pier is shown with crowds waiting to see the last sailing of the Medway Queen, a paddle steamer, which was involved with the evacuation of troops from the beaches of Dunkirk.
 Councillor Mrs Fortune and other members of the council watch as the Medway Queen sails away from Herne Bay Pier for the last time, although hope is hinted at as the commentary mentions ongoing attempts to save her from the breaker's yard.

 Herne Bay Clock Tower and pier in the background

 Further information about the filming of 'French Dressing'